Lessons learned from becoming CTO of a small startup

 Update 2021: I wrote this in 2018, a year and a half after joining a startup to lead their development, it was called "switching from engineering to management", but I decided to change the title to make it clearer.
-Nowadays, I manage development at a digital agency, help early-stage startups kick-off their development and write guides for Technical Managers and Startup Founders.
+Nowadays, I manage development at a digital agency, help early-stage startups kick-off their development and write guides for Technical Managers and Startup Founders, also a Newsletter.

 I want to share with you my experience in moving to a CTO position.
 This post will mainly concern management on the technical side, CTOs, VP of Engineering, Heads of Departments, etc.